Monsteca Corral

 Monsteca Corral is a fast-paced action strategy game for WiiWare, created by Onteca, an independent game developer based in Liverpool, UK.
-The object of the game is to engage in a variety of games and scenarios, incorporating a growth/rearing element, design/construction, and multiplayer combat in a world populated by very large lifeforms: monsters and a race of robots.
+The object of the game is to engage in a variety of games and scenarios, incorporating a growth/rearing element, design/construction, and multiplayer combat in a world populated by large lifeforms: monsters and a race of robots.

 Music

 The in-game sounds of Monsteca Corral feature interactive music and harmonious FX directly linked to gameplay.
 This bespoke sound system is made up of simple tones which change melody and scale dependent on player activity and was designed for Monsteca by the experimental composer Joe McLaughlin (of the Liverpool electronic rock ensemble, Kling Klang).

 Plot

 The storyline involves many colourful characters, monsters and robots, which lived side by side in general disharmony.
-Completely unable to work as a team - in fact "work" and "team" were not in the monsters’ vocabulary - the monsters roamed free within their habitats and occasionally risked being painfully dismembered by other monster species if they strayed too far from home.
+Completely unable to work as a team - in fact "work" and "team" were not in the monsters' vocabulary - the monsters roamed free within their habitats and occasionally risked being painfully dismembered by other monster species if they strayed too far from home.
 This was their way of life until a small and mysterious do-gooding alien life form arrived.

 This lifeform was to be known as The Maker.
 The Maker was responsible for making many things, and specifically he made robots.
 The Maker's own planet was dying and his fellow species were doing nothing about it.
 Seeing the inevitable destruction, The Maker planned his escape.

-After crash-landing on the Monsters’ planet, he made himself a home and, because he was alone, facing a planet populated by monsters, he created a central processing unit chip and implanted it into a robot companion.
+After crash-landing on the Monsters' planet, he made himself a home and, because he was alone, facing a planet populated by monsters, he created a central processing unit chip and implanted it into a robot companion.
 Following that, he continued to make more of the chips to accommodate those particular robots.
-The Maker created the robots in the belief that they would assist him, and also help to maintain and improve the environment of the monsters and provide some form of order and structure for the world.
-Unfortunately, the idea went horribly wrong once The Maker had enabled the robots to construct other units.
+The Maker created the robots in the belief that they would assist him, and also help to maintain and improve the environment of the monsters and provide some form of order and structure for the world, but the idea went horribly wrong once The Maker had enabled the robots to construct other units.
 They then rejected their Maker as it became clear he served no purpose.
 The robots continued to build and evolve their own civilization; the chip has been passed from CPU to CPU and has now become outdated and damaged, causing the robots to behave more erratically and to harm the creatures with whom they were originally designed to co-habit.
 The Maker has become increasingly weary and fearful of his own original creation.
 The Maker now lives a solitary existence hiding in self-imposed exile.
-He did, however, once save a small Biguana monster from the jaws of a Blind Polar Dog and made him a robot tail to replace his half-eaten, one knowing that for Biguana's balance is very important to their survival.
+He did, however, once save a small Biguana monster from the jaws of a Blind Polar Dog and made him a robot tail to replace his half-eaten, one knowing that for Biguana's balance is important to their survival.
 It is now clear that The Maker feels responsible for the robots' behavior and fears he can no longer control their actions.